ONE BOOK, ONE CITY

 - Saturday, July 13, 4 p.m.
 Saturday Afternoon Café Sounds

 - Saturday, July 27, 4 p.m.
 Saturday Afternoon Café Sounds

 SUMMER READING PROGRAM FOR CHILDREN

-We sponsor a very popular eight-week Summer Reading Club.
-Registration will begin Summer 2013.
+Monday June 10th through Saturday August 3, 2013.
+We sponsor a very popular eight-week Summer Reading Program.
 Children register at the library for this free activity and enter one of three reading divisions:

-- School-age readers in Grades 1 – 6
+- "Reader" for school-age readers in grades 1 – 6

 BARKS AND BOOKS